Digital Nomadism and The Shift in Office Returns: What Companies Need To Know

 The pandemic-driven shift brought about fresh attitudes regarding work locations, with younger generations, primarily Gen Z and millennials, leading the charge.

-In the report, Miles Everson, CEO of MBO Partners, states, “Expect digital nomads to be a greater percentage of total workforce.”
+In the report, Miles Everson, CEO of MBO Partners, states, “Expect digital nomads to be a greater percentage of the total workforce.”

 The report noted that the benefits of this trend are reflected in job satisfaction levels: